Lookup Column

 Settings:

 This gives you the option to show the lookup list as a Grid on the form.
 You can select and associate multiple items from the lookup list to the parent item.
 This also gives you the option to see more columns from the lookup list.
 Whichever view you choose in step 4 above will be the one shown on the form.
-In this example we're showing articles from a Knowledge Base (KB) list based on the selection of another field on the form:
+In this example we're showing department from Departments list.

 Check Boxes